 Arrived in the interior court we suggest you to start the visit with the Knights’ hall.It was built by John (Iancu) of Hunedoara in 1446-1456.
 The hall is situated on west side of the castle, on the ground floor of the Great Palace.

 It was built in later Gothic style, being divided by a row of octagon columns.
-Its function was dining on festive occasions, courtroom or meeting hall for nobles.
+Its function was dining on festive occasions, courtroom and in addition, meeting hall for nobles.

-We get in the interior court and we climb the stairs which leads at the chapel of the citadel were The King Matthew Corvin is buried.
+We get in the interior court and after that we climb the stairs which leads at the chapel of the citadel were The King Matthew Corvin is buried.

 The chapel is the first construction realized by Iancu (John) of Hunedoara inside the castle, in the reconstruction program.
 Was built in later Gothic style.